chinapedia/wikipedia.abstract.en/Page/Amino_acid.md

 Catabolism

-Catabolism of proteinogenic amino acids.
-Amino acids can be classified according to the properties of their main products as either of the following:[129]
-* _Glucogenic_, with the products having the ability to form glucose by gluconeogenesis
-* _Ketogenic_, with the products not having the ability to form glucose.
-These products may still be used for ketogenesis or lipid synthesis.
-* Amino acids catabolized into both glucogenic and ketogenic products.
 Amino acids must first pass out of organelles and cells into blood circulation via amino acid transporters, since the amine and carboxylic acid groups are typically ionized.
 Degradation of an amino acid, occurring in the liver and kidneys, often involves deamination by moving its amino group to alpha-ketoglutarate, forming glutamate.
 This process involves transaminases, often the same as those used in amination during synthesis.
 In many vertebrates, the amino group is then removed through the urea cycle and is excreted in the form of urea.
 However, amino acid degradation can produce uric acid or ammonia instead.
-For example, serine dehydratase converts serine to pyruvate and ammonia.[130]
+For example, serine dehydratase converts serine to pyruvate and ammonia.[129]
 After removal of one or more amino groups, the remainder of the molecule can sometimes be used to synthesize new amino acids, or it can be used for energy by entering glycolysis or the citric acid cycle, as detailed in image at right.

 Complexation

-Amino acids are bidentate ligands, forming transition metal amino acid complexes.[131]
+Amino acids are bidentate ligands, forming transition metal amino acid complexes.[130]

-    420 px

 Physicochemical properties of amino acids

 The 20 amino acids encoded directly by the genetic code can be divided into several groups based on their properties.
-Important factors are charge, hydrophilicity or hydrophobicity, size, and functional groups.[132]
+Important factors are charge, hydrophilicity or hydrophobicity, size, and functional groups.[131]
 These properties are important for protein structure and protein–protein interactions.
 The water-soluble proteins tend to have their hydrophobic residues (Leu, Ile, Val, Phe, and Trp) buried in the middle of the protein, whereas hydrophilic side chains are exposed to the aqueous solvent.
 (Note that in biochemistry, a residue refers to a specific monomer within the polymeric chain of a polysaccharide, protein or nucleic acid.)
 The integral membrane proteins tend to have outer rings of exposed hydrophobic amino acids that anchor them into the lipid bilayer.
 In the case part-way between these two extremes, some peripheral membrane proteins have a patch of hydrophobic amino acids on their surface that locks onto the membrane.
 In similar fashion, proteins that have to bind to positively charged molecules have surfaces rich with negatively charged amino acids like glutamate and aspartate, while proteins binding to negatively charged molecules have surfaces rich with positively charged chains like lysine and arginine.
-There are different hydrophobicity scales of amino acid residues.[133]
+There are different hydrophobicity scales of amino acid residues.[132]

 Some amino acids have special properties such as cysteine, that can form covalent disulfide bonds to other cysteine residues, proline that forms a cycle to the polypeptide backbone, and glycine that is more flexible than other amino acids.

 Many proteins undergo a range of posttranslational modifications, when additional chemical groups are attached to the amino acids in proteins.
-Some modifications can produce hydrophobic lipoproteins,[134] or hydrophilic glycoproteins.[135]
+Some modifications can produce hydrophobic lipoproteins,[133] or hydrophilic glycoproteins.[134]
 These type of modification allow the reversible targeting of a protein to a membrane.
-For example, the addition and removal of the fatty acid palmitic acid to cysteine residues in some signaling proteins causes the proteins to attach and then detach from cell membranes.[136]
+For example, the addition and removal of the fatty acid palmitic acid to cysteine residues in some signaling proteins causes the proteins to attach and then detach from cell membranes.[135]

 Table of standard amino acid abbreviations and properties